8 Best Low Light Video Camera under $500: (2023 Guide & Reviews)

 Aperture/Depth of Field

-I set the aperture value to f/4 to help capture the scene with outstanding clarity and achieve a shallow depth of field, allowing me to isolate the lioness in the foreground from the hyenas on the scene.
+I set the aperture value to f/4 to help capture the scene with outstanding clarity and achieve a shallow depth of field, allowing me to isolate the foreground lioness from the hyenas in the background.

 The lioness pounced on the hyena with remarkable speed and ferocity, and I captured the entire incident with stunning clarity.